abcdxo/Gifted/README.md

 # Gifted

-- Gifted is an app to create GIF using combinations of photo,video and sound to make the best experience for user.
+- Gifted is an app to create GIF using combinations of photo, video and sound.